juwnio/Spec-Deep/README.md

 # AI-Powered Task Automation System 💻  (⊙_⊙;)

 ## Overview
 This program is an AI-powered automation system that combines computer vision and language models to perform automated tasks on Windows.
-It uses screenshots for visual analysis and converts high-level user instructions into PyAutoGUI commands.
+It uses screenshots for visual analysis and converts high-level user instructions into PyAutoGUI commands, Yikes.

 ## Core Components